TL;DR

 This is where an independent, expert broker like WeCovr becomes an indispensable partner.

 The data points to a clear and present danger to the health and wealth of a generation.
-Accelerated cognitive aging is no longer a distant concern for the elderly; it is an active threat in mid-life, with the potential to derail careers and trigger financial ruin.
+Accelerated cognitive ageing is no longer a distant concern for the elderly; it is an active threat in mid-life, with the potential to derail careers and trigger financial ruin.

 But this future is not inevitable.
 It is a warning that calls for a proactive, two-pronged response.
 First, by taking conscious control of your lifestyle—your diet, your activity levels, your sleep, and your stress—you can build powerful biological resilience.